BriScanlon/mordorlang/README.md

 #### University of Derby

 Contains arithmetic, booleans and comparisons, string support and concatenation.
 Global Variables, and Conditionals added (If, Elif, Else and While loops, nested if, elif else and While added)

+## To Use the language.
+# Clone this repository.
+git clone url
+cd mordorlang